 South Cornwall · TR11

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Constantine, that work is shaped by the place itself — Constantine is an AONB village inland from Helford on a steep granite hillside, with a substantial fifteenth-century church and a tight Conservation Area covering the village core, with a building stock that leans toward traditional granite cottages and Victorian terraces.
+What works on a TR11 plot rarely works elsewhere — Constantine is an AONB village inland from Helford on a steep granite hillside, with a substantial fifteenth-century church and a tight Conservation Area covering the village core, with a building stock that leans toward modern infill on field-edge plots and Edwardian villas.

 Local context